govindgnair23/Intro-to-Bayesian-Methods/README.md

-A simple introduction to Bayesian Analysis.
+A simple Introduction to Bayesian Analysis.